-Your credit score is a 3 digit number that ranges from 300 to 800 based on the information in your credit report.
-Your credit score will affect whether or not you can get a loan and how much interest you will need to pay.
+Your credit score is a three-digit number that ranges from 250 to 900 based on the information in your credit report.
+Your credit score will affect whether or not you can get a loan and the interest rate you will pay when you carry a balance.
 With a high score you are more likely to get a loan.
-With a low score you may be turned down for a loan or credit card, or be offered a very high interest rate.
+A low credit score may disqualify you entirely, or you may have to pay a very high interest rate.

 Credit scores may be used by a landlord to evaluate potential renters.
 Insurance companies also can use credit scores to determine rates.
-People with high scores pay lower prices for insurance, and people with low scores often pay a higher price.
+A high credit score typically leads to better rates and opportunities.

 How credit scores are calculated:

 - Paying on time increases the score.
 Late payments, bankruptcies, liens and garnishments lower the score.

 - 30% Amounts owed